-As throughout the rest of the state, Long Island has seen an increase in viral illnesses.
+As throughout the rest of the state, we have seen an increase in viral illnesses.
 We would like to share with you some practices that may help to decrease the incidence and severity of these outbreaks.

 The flu season starts in autumn, and can last until May.
 Influenza (flu) and the common cold are both respiratory (breathing) infections caused by viruses.
 Some of the symptoms are similar and it can sometimes be difficult to tell if you have the flu or a very bad cold.